-End-of-life goal setting is a key palliative care skill.
+End-of-life goal setting is a key aspect of palliative care.
+Goals of care are the clinical and personal goals that a person has for a period of time that are determined through a shared decision-making process.
 Discussions to establish goals of care ideally begin soon after the diagnosis of a life-limiting illness.[1]
-This requires good communication skills (See Module 2) and for health professionals to work with the person to develop goals of care that target individual needs, values and preferences.
+These conversations require good communication skills (See Module 2) and for health professionals to work with the person to understand the goals they have.
+Open conversations about goals of care can help to support an early and integrated approach to palliative care.

-The process of establishing goals of care involves:[2-12]
+The process of establishing goals of care involves:[3-10]

 Listening and enquiring |